-Cable Vol. 2 (2008) #7 & 9-10: See Cable.
+Cable (2008) #7 & 9-10: See Guide to Cable.
 These issues are half a modern-day X-Force story and half a future Cable story.

-Annual 1: See X-Force
+Annual 1: See Guide to X-Force

 X-Men: Manifest Destiny (2008) #4 (2nd story): See Guide to Uncanny X-Men (2001 – 2010).
 This is a story of Mercury and X-23 during their downtime at the X-Men’s new base of operations in San Francisco.
 She also has cameos in the final stories in #2-3.

-#7-11 & 12 (first half): See X-Force
+#7-11 & 12 (first half): See Guide to X-Force

 After #9: a flashback in Dark X-Men: Confession (2009) and a single panel cameo in X-Men: Manifest Destiny (2008) #3.
 Then, we see a brief domestic scene in Uncanny X-Men (1963) #505 of X-23 sharing a room with Armor and Pixie, which tips off Emma to Cyclops’s secret X-Force team.

-After #12 (first half): X-23 helps defend the base from intruders in a page of Uncanny X-Men (1963) #510
+After #12 (first half): X-23 helps defend the X-Men’s base from intruders in a page of Uncanny X-Men (1963) #510

-Dark Avengers / Uncanny X-Men: Utopia: See Uncanny X-Men.
-X-23 appears in issues of this event as part of the fight against the Dark Avengers in Exodus one-shot, Uncanny X-Men #514-515, and Dark Avengers (2009) #8
+Dark Avengers / Uncanny X-Men: Utopia: See Guide to Uncanny X-Men (2001 – 2010).
+Laura appears in issues of this event as part of the fight against the Dark Avengers in Exodus one-shot, Uncanny X-Men #514-515, and Dark Avengers (2009) #8.

 During Hulk #15: Flashback in Fall Of The Hulks: Red Hulk (2010) #2

-#12 (2nd half) & X-Force/Cable: Messiah Complex: See X-Force.
+#12 (2nd half) & #13-15 [AKA X-Force/Cable: Messiah Complex]: See Guide to X-Force.
 X-23 appears throughout this crossover, including the chapters in Cable (2008)

-#16-20, X-Necrosha (2009), & X-Force Vol. 3 (2008) #21-25: See X-Force
+#16-20, X-Necrosha (2009), & #21-25: See Guide to X-Force.

 Note that X-23 has a one-shot issue earlier in 2010, listed above, which technically makes this X-23 (2010B) – sometimes also know as X-23 [II] (2010).

 Before her solo ongoing begins: If X-23 appears in Uncanny X-Men: The Heroic Age (2011) #1, it’s in the deep background!
 Then, she appears in a few panels of battle in Uncanny X-Men (1963) #534 and in a splash page in X-Men (2010) #2 and in a montage of action in #4.

-During #1-3: A brief flash of X-23’s story is shown in Wolverine Vol. 4 (2010) #3.
-She does not appear in #5.1 (or, if she does, it’s in the background of a panel).
+During #1-3: A brief flash of X-23’s story is shown in Wolverine (2010) #3.
+She does not appear in Wolverine (2010) #5.1 (or, if she does, it’s in the background of a panel).

-X-Men: To Serve & Protect (2011) #2 (4th story) is a brief X-23/Ghost Rider team-up story, collected in X-Men: To Serve & Protect (2011 paperback, ISBN 978-0785152286 / digital).
+X-Men: To Serve & Protect (2011) #2 (4th story): In Complete Collection, above. a brief X-23/Ghost Rider team-up story.
+Originally collected in X-Men: To Serve & Protect (2011 paperback, ISBN 978-0785152286 / digital).
 This occurs between issues #3-4 of her series (as confirmed by its placement in the Complete Collections).

-This collects includes X-23 #7-9 and Daken #5-9.
-X-23’s order of appearances here are X-23 #7, a final-page cameo in Daken #7, X-23 #8, Daken #8, X-23 #9, and Daken#9.
-Also collected in X-23: The Complete Collection Vol. 2
+This collects includes X-23 (2010B) #7-9 and Daken: Dark Wolverine (2010) #5-9.
+X-23’s order of appearances here are X7, a final-page cameo in Daken #7, X8, Daken #8, X9, and Daken#9.

-X-23 does not appear in New Mutants (2009) #27, despite it being listed in some guides.
+ure Ladoes not appear in New Mutants (2009) #27, despite it being listed in some guides.

 X-23 does not appear in Schism, which signals the fracturing of the team into two factions – Cyclops and Wolverine.
-She cameos in a single panel of X-Men: Regenesis (2011) #1 saying “Is there any other choice?” when asked which side of the Cyclops/Wolverine divide she will come down on.
+She cameos in a single panel of its epilogue, X-Men: Regenesis (2011) #1 saying “Is there any other choice?” when asked which side of the divide she will come down on.

 This places X-23 in the midst of a large, unfamiliar cast that was largely created by writer Christos Gage just for the title.
 In that group, X-23 befriends Finesse – a similarly deadly would-be assassin who is on a different path than X-23.

-X-23 mostly appears in the background of crowd scenes in Astonishing X-Men (2004) #51 at Northstar’s wedding, but her former writer Marjorie Lui does fit in one exchange with her pal, Jubilee The Vampire.
+X-23 mostly appears in the background of crowd scenes in Astonishing X-Men (2004) #51at Northstar’s wedding, but her former writer Marjorie Lui does fit in one exchange with her pal, Jubilee The Vampire.

-Avengers Arena (2013) #1-6, 8-11, 13-18: See Young Avengers.
+Avengers Arena (2013) #1-6, 8-11, 13-18: See Guide to Young Avengers.

 Also in this period: X-23’s photo is shown (along with dozens of other heroes) in a non-continuity fashion in Young Avengers (2013) #11.